robertklep/nefit-easy-commands/README.md

 client.setTemperature(value : [Number|String]) : Promise
 ```

-`value` can be prefixed with a specifier to conditionally set the temperature if it doesn't match the specifier.
+`value` can be prefixed with a specifier add a bit of logic to changing the setpoint.

+Also, the specifer can contain a base for relative changes.
+* `setpoint` : this is the currently set target temperature you want to reach.
+* `in house temp` : this is the currently measured in house temperature.

 Valid specifiers:
-* `> VALUE` : only set new temperature (to VALUE) if it's larger then the currently set temperature;
+* `> VALUE` : only change setpoint to "VALUE" if it's larger than the current setpoint;
-* `< VALUE` : only set new temperature (to VALUE) if it's smaller than the currently set temperature;
+* `< VALUE` : only change setpoint to "VALUE" if it's smaller than the current setpoint;
-* `+ VALUE` : increase the currently set temperature by "VALUE" (based on current setpoint)
+* `setpoint + VALUE` : increase the setpoint by "VALUE"
-* `- VALUE` : decrease the currently set temperature by "VALUE" (based on current setpoint)
+* `setpoint - VALUE` : decrease the setpoint by "VALUE"
-* `t+ VALUE` : increase the currently set temperature by "VALUE" (based on current measured temperature)
+* `in house temp + VALUE` : change the setpoint to in house temperature + "VALUE"
-* `t- VALUE` : decrease the currently set temperature by "VALUE" (based on current measured temperature)
+* `in house temp - VALUE` : change the setpoint to in house temperature - "VALUE"

 Examples: